 The Alexis Indian Reserve 133 is located on the northwest shore of the lake.
 The Alexis Band of Stoney Indians settled on their traditional hunting grounds at Lac Ste.
 Anne after Treaty No. 6 was signed in 1876 (Alta.
 Native Aff.
 1986).

-To view Lac Ste Anne real estate call Wayne and his team of specialists and they can give you the real tour!
+To view Lac Ste Anne real estate call Edmonton Lake Property and they can give you the real tour!